drubio/practical-ai-agents/volume_1/chapter_7/README.md

-# LLM application with tools
+# Agent application with tools

 This chapter extends Chapter 6's features with **tool calling**.